 Searching for Watched Elements

-As mentioned above, Watched Elements can be used as a signal for analysis in FullStory’s Conversions product.
-To learn more about Conversions and how it works with Watched Elements, please check out this series on Conversions.
+Watched Elements can also be used as a signal for analysis in FullStory’s Conversions product.
+Learn more about Conversions and how to analyze the impact of Watched Elements here.